smartanthill/smartanthill2_0/docs/design-documents/protocols/sapairing.rst

 Pairing-Pre-Response: **\| ENTROPY-NEEDED-SIZE \| OPTIONAL-DEVICE-RANDOM \| OPTIONAL-DEVICE-OTA-AND-SASP-CAPABILITIES \|**

-where ENTROPY-NEEDED-SIZE is an Encoded-Unsigned-Int<max=2> field, OPTIONAL-DEVICE-RANDOM is an optional 32-byte field present only if ENTROPY-NEEDED-SIZE=0, and OPTIONAL-DEVICE-OTA-AND-SASP-CAPABILITIES is present only if this Pairing-Pre-Response packet is the first such packet in current "pairing" exchange (format TBD),
+where ENTROPY-NEEDED-SIZE is an Encoded-Unsigned-Int<max=2> field, OPTIONAL-DEVICE-RANDOM is an optional 32-byte field present only if ENTROPY-NEEDED-SIZE=0, and OPTIONAL-DEVICE-OTA-AND-SASP-CAPABILITIES is present only if this Pairing-Pre-Response packet is the first such packet in current "pairing" exchange (format TBD).

 Pairing-Pre-Response is sent as a payload for a SACCP SACCP-OTA-PAIRING-RESPONSE message, with 2 "additional bits" for SACCP-OTA-PAIRING-RESPONSE message being 0x0.